MediScribe/docjet-mobile/code-review.md

 *   **Refactoring Step (Concatenation Service):** Extracted concatenation logic from DataSource into a dedicated `FFmpegAudioConcatenator` service.
 DI and relevant tests updated and **PASSING**.
 Good first step in cleaning up the DataSource SRP violation. **GOOD.**
 *   `createdAt` timestamp uses `FileStat.modified`.
 About fucking time.
 *   `AudioLocalDataSourceImpl` unit tests are **PASSING** (post-refactor DI fixes).
 This *proves* the abstraction strategy worked for *that layer*.
+*   **SOLVED (Painfully): Mysterious Permission Failure:** We fixed the goddamn permissions after a clusterfuck investigation.
+The app was crashing without showing the permission dialog, falsely reporting `permanentlyDenied`.
+Turns out it was a **two-part fuckup** introduced during refactoring:
+    1. The `checkPermission` logic in `AudioLocalDataSourceImpl` was changed to *only* use `permission_handler`, removing a crucial initial check via `recorder.hasPermission()`.
+    2. The `permission_handler` import was restricted using a `show` clause (`show Permission, PermissionStatus`), which **fatally hid** the necessary extension methods (`.status`, `.request()`) needed for direct permission object interaction.
+    3. **The Fix:** We restored the `checkPermission` logic to use `recorder.hasPermission()` first, falling back to the injected `permissionHandler.status()` check (this fallback was adjusted slightly from the original code to improve testability).
+We also fixed the `permission_handler` import to remove the `show` clause.
+Related unit tests were subsequently fixed by adjusting mocks and ensuring Flutter bindings were initialized. **Lesson learned:** Refactoring platform interaction code requires extreme fucking caution.

 **The Shit That Still Stinks (And Some New Smells):**